Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 This series is for materials that explain Sutton SignWriting as shared infrastructure, especially for institutional collaboration, international partnership, and long-term sustainability.

+At the top level, the project mission is simple:

+> give Sutton SignWriting a durable academic home so its existing standards, tools, datasets, and research pathways can be stabilized, studied, preserved, and extended

 It should help a reader answer four questions quickly:

 - what already exists